Summers are magical, right? School is out, the days are long, and free time abounds.

 The good news is, with today’s overabundance of camps, there’s literally a type of camp for every child.
 On the flip side, with so many options, choosing can make you feel a lot like Goldilocks on the hunt for a camp that’s just right.

 Here are seven tips on how to make the summer camp selection process a little more manageable—sending your brood on their merry way to months of that so called summer magic.
+(And when you've found the perfect option, here are summer camp tips to help kids make the most of their experiences.

 1. Set your expectations.